Growing up on screens: How a year lived online has changed our children

 “There’s another dimension of social skills that are emerging and becoming important — the digital ones — and it’s possible that this generation is better at them,” Downey said.

-Fifteen-year old Sophia Morabito’s parents have given her a lot of leeway with how much time she has on her computer and phone.
+Fifteen-year-old Sophia Morabito’s parents have given her a lot of leeway with how much time she has on her computer and phone.
 Sophia, a high school freshman in Howard County in Maryland, says she prefers attending school remotely.
 She has fallen out of touch with her school friends, but she has a vibrant social life on the group-chat app Discord, where she talks regularly to friends she has bonded with over their favorite video games.

 “They game and they have fun and they joke and relieve so much stress for each other that my husband was like, you know what, we’re all in for whatever lets everybody be mentally healthy,” said her mother, Jennifer Morabito.

 Educators and researchers won’t know the full impact of the past year on kids until schools are fully open again.
 Schools are already concerned about missing students who haven’t been logging on at all to remote classes, and whom the schools haven’t been able to track down.
-The past year could result in a higher-than-usual drop-out rate when districts open up full-time, in-person schooling.
+The past year could result in a higher-than-usual dropout rate when districts open up full-time, in-person schooling.

 But some families will choose to keep letting their kids learn from home.
 Wendy Jackson, a mom of three from Dallas County in Texas, tried remote Zoom school last spring.
 By May, the hospice nurse and former teacher, and her husband who is a middle school teacher, decided to try home schooling their 13-year old and 9-year-old children.
 She quickly found that it cut out a lot of the filler in their day and improved their moods and academic performance.
 They have plenty of time to play video games and watch TV, but Jackson isn’t worried about them.
 She says they eventually get bored with their computers and will switch to art or playing the piano or guitar.